whoisYeshua/webpack-simple-boilerplate/README.md

 ### [Babel](https://babeljs.io/)

 - [`@babel/core`](https://babeljs.io/docs/babel-core) - Babel compiler core
 - [`core-js`](https://www.npmjs.com/package/core-js) - Modular standard library for JavaScript.
-Includes polyfills for ECMAScript up to 2021
+Includes polyfills for ECMAScript
 - [`@babel/runtime`](https://babeljs.io/docs/babel-runtime) - is a library that contains Babel modular runtime helpers _(such as createClass, regeneratorRuntime and other)_.
 Work closely together with [`@babel/plugin-transform-runtime`](https://babeljs.io/docs/babel-plugin-transform-runtime)

 #### [Presets](https://babeljs.io/docs/en/presets)

 - [`@babel/preset-env`](https://babeljs.io/docs/en/babel-preset-env) - is a smart preset that allows you to use the latest JavaScript without needing to micromanage which syntax transforms (and optionally, browser polyfills) are needed by your target environment(s).
-Interacts with [`.browserslistrc`](https://github.com/whoisYeshua/webpack-simple-boilerplate/blob/master/.browserslistrc):
+Interacts with [`.browserslistrc`](./.browserslistrc):

   ```
   last 2 chrome versions